Steiner-254/Cyfrin-Updraft-Course/Begginer/Smart contract development with Solidity/Section 3 - Fund Me/Lessons16.md

 >> `funderIndex++`: shorthand for `funderIndex = funderIndex + 1`.

 >> `+=`: adds a value to an existing one. `x = x + y` is equivalent to `x += y`.

+- To illustrate the code snippet, we start from funderIndex 0.
+When entering the loop, we get the address of the funder at the 1st position in the funders array and set its amount to zero.
+After that, we repeat the loop, incrementing the funderIndex by 1 and checking whether it is still less than the total number of funders.
+We then get the address of the funder at the next position and so on.

+## Conclusion
+- In this lesson, we learned how to implement the `withdraw` function to manage accumulated funds and reset mappings using a for loop.
+This process ensures efficient handling of funders' records.

+## 🧑‍💻 Test yourself
+1. 📕 What are the `shortcuts` we addressed in this lesson?
+- Answer:

+>> `funderIndex++`: shorthand for `funderIndex = funderIndex + 1`.

+>> `+=`: adds a value to an existing one. `x = x + y` is equivalent to `x += y`.

+2. 📕 How does a for loop work in Solidity?

+3. 🧑‍💻 Implement a function named pushNumbers to populate a numbers array with values from 1 to 10.